emmagh8/Assets/SOC_L1/Monitoring/README.md

 SOC reports are structured using the 5W model:

 ### Who
-- User
-- Hostname
-- IP address
+User, Hostname, IP address.
 ### What
-Actions performed:
+Actions performed: login attempts, file execution, downloads.
-- Login attempts
-- File execution
-- Downloads

 ### When
 Timeline of events
 ### Where
 Systems, devices, or IPs involved
 ### Why
 Reasoning behind the final verdict (most important part)
 ### Example

-> At 08:00 AM, user *mr.jams* accessed a phishing site from Laptop-HR-01.
+At 08:00 AM, user *mr.jams* accessed a phishing site from Laptop-HR-01.
-> At 08:02 AM, the user downloaded a file named *mimikatz.exe*.
+At 08:02 AM, the user downloaded a file named *mimikatz.exe*.
-> SIEM flagged the activity as malicious due to credential dumping behavior.
+SIEM flagged the activity as malicious due to credential dumping behavior.
-> The alert was escalated to L2.
+The alert was escalated to L2.

 ---